-For patients with an Autism Spectrum Disorder who use neurological music therapy as their form of treatment would focus mainly on their cognitive skills.
+For patients with an Autism Spectrum Disorder who use neurological music therapy, they would mainly focus on their cognitive skills.
 Since the majority of individuals with Autism don't necessarily have trouble with movement, a music therapy would help them with their social and language skills.
 Typical symptoms include repetitive language, trouble paying attention and following directions.

-Since NMT engages many different parts of the brain.
-Messages being conveyed through music have more chances to be understood.
-Studies found that the language center of the brain in Autistic individuals became more active when listening to signing.
+Since NMT engages many different parts of the brain, messages being conveyed through music have more chances to be understood.
+Studies found that the language center of the brain in Autistic individuals became more active when listening or signing.
 Therefore with regular music interventions led by a music therapist, this treatment can aid in re-shaping the brain and changing behavior.

-Parkinson’s disease on the other hand is a condition which affects a person more physically than cognitively.
+Parkinson’s disease is a condition which affects a person more physically than cognitively.
 Symptoms may include tremors, trouble with regular movement, and loss of balance.
 This disease is most common in individuals over the age of 60.